 The Second Presbyterian Church childcare staff provide a loving, safe, and clean environment for infants (8 weeks) through five-year-olds in the nursery on the main level during both worship services.

 The care of your children is an important part of the ministry of our church.
 The Christian Education Council supervises this ministry.
-All rooms are nearby and are well supervised and staffed.
+All rooms are nearby and are well supervised and staffed by fully vetted caregivers.

 Christian Education Between Worship Services

-Christian Education for preschoolers through 12th grade and adults is held from September through May at 10 AM during the hour between the two services.
-The weekly adult seminar features thought provoking discussions on the week’s Bible lesson or special series such as “Mark for Everyone,” “Personal Encounters with Jesus,” “Coming Alive through Worship” and “Faith in the Workplace”.
+Sunday School for preschoolers through 12th grade and adults is held from September through May at 10 AM during the hour between the two services.
+The weekly Adult Seminar features thought provoking discussions on the week’s Bible lesson or special series on theological topics and contemporary issues.
 Coffee and refreshments are also served there and available to all.